"Choose a good reputation over great riches; being held in high esteem is better than silver or gold.."

 Proverbs 22:1 is not primarily a business verse.
 It is a discipleship verse.
 God is far more interested in the person you are becoming than the position you are pursuing.

 Following Christ will occasionally cost you.
 You will lose deals because you refuse to bend the truth.
 You will choose integrity over convenience.
 You will make decisions that cost you today because they are right for tomorrow.
 But over time, something significant happens.
-Your name begins entering rooms before you do.
+People trust you.
 Clients recommend you.
-Employees trust you.
-Your life becomes your testimony.
+And your life becomes your testimony.

 Further Biblical Study

 Proverbs 10:9 (NIV) — "Whoever walks in integrity walks securely, but whoever takes crooked paths will be found out."
-Integrity as protection, not just principle.
-The exposure is not a matter of if.
-It is a matter of when.
+Integrity protects you.
+Dishonesty always gets found out, even when it takes years.

-2 Corinthians 3:2–3 (MSG) — "You yourselves are all the endorsement we need.
-Your very lives are a letter that anyone can read by just looking at you.
-Christ himself wrote it, not with ink, but with God's living Spirit; not chiseled into stone, but carved into human lives."
-Your leadership is the message.
+2 Corinthians 3:2-3 (MSG) — "You yourselves are all the endorsement we need.
+Your very lives are a letter that anyone can read by just looking at you."
+People read your life before they read your words.
+That is the only endorsement that really counts.

 Luke 16:10 (ESV) — "One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much."
-Your reputation is built in the small decisions, and quietly destroyed there too.
+Small decisions build your reputation, or quietly ruin it.

 Dennis Jones